Ssenseii/c_beej/README.md

 general rule: if you are able to edit the file in a text editor, its a text file, otherise its binary

+for writing in files you can use fputs(char *s, fp);
+fprintf(fp, "%d", x);

+For Binaries:
+Add a b after "w" or "r" to write/read binary files.
+fread() and fwrite() are your functions to operate on bytes.